THE CHAGACCINO: YOUR COLD-BUSTING BESTIE

 For centuries, indigenous people across Siberia, Korea, China, Japan, and eastern Russia have used chaga to normalize the immune system.
 That’s because Chaga is an immunomodulator.
 Immunomodu-what the hell?
 Think about immunomodulators as therapists for your immune system.
 They basically teach the immune system to keep calm and carry on (barf), training it to react positively in situations of conflict.
 So every time you drink a cup of Chagaccino, you’re pretty much chugging a session of immuno-therapy.

 Another dope thing about Chaga?
 It’s dripping in natural antioxidants.
-One gram of it is equivalent to three pounds of blueberries or thirty pounds of carrots.
+It has 40x more antioxidants than blueberries!
 As you sip your morning Chagaccino with your newspaper in hand, your insides are slowly at work, fighting off genetic mutations and free radicals (unstable molecules that react easily to other molecules and cause bad things to happen).
 To top it off with a big fat cherry, Chaga is rich in vitamins and minerals that are great for fighting off autoimmune diseases.
 Vitamin D, B-complex, and zinc are just some of the many nutrients the Chaga mushroom has to offer.